 Colombia agrees to protect unions Howard Schneider and Juan Forero Washington Post April 7, 2011 US-Colombia trade pact faces hurdles--key Democratic legislator says.
 Colombia needs significant improvement in labor rights and worker protection Howard Schneider Washington Post March 30, 2011

+Other global organizations.
 The principal international institutions, including the International Monetary Fund (IMF), the World Bank and the World Trade Organization, allocate power within these institutions on the basis of economic and political power.
 This marginalizes/disenfranchises poor countries and poor people.
 In the IMF, for example, voting power is based on economic strength calculated many years ago.
 Even though economic strength (size of economies) has changed greatly in the intervening years, voting power in these international institutions has not changed to reflect these changes.
 Much less has it changed towards a more democratic ideal--one country, one vote (a la the U.S. Senate), or proportional voting by population.
 The control of these institutions greatly helps the developed countries impose their will on other countries--for example through sanctions or through the granting or withholding of loan approvals.
 Minimal progress has been made in realigning representation to these organizations.
 Perhaps the major change has been that, due to increasing prosperity in developing countries, the IMF and the World Bank are needed less.

 Jim Yong Kim secures World Bank job amid criticism of US domination of role.
 Seoul-born Kim beats Nigerian finance minister Ngozi Okonjo-Iweala, who said the decision was not made on merit.
 Dominic Rushe The Guardian April 16, 2012 Challengers for World Bank leadership ask for ‘a fair chance’ Howard Schneider Washington Post April 30, 2012 Jim Yong Kim, Dartmouth College president, tapped by Obama to head World Bank Howard Schneider and Zachary Goldfarb Washington Post March 23, 2012